-Indian army says 3 rebels killed in disputed Kashmir
+Indian army kills 3 rebels, protester in disputed Kashmir

-SRINAGAR, India (AP) — The Indian army says three Kashmiri rebels were killed in fighting with government forces in the Indian-controlled portion of the disputed Himalayan region.
+SRINAGAR, India (AP) — Government forces killed three suspected Kashmiri rebels in fighting in the disputed region Thursday and fatally shot a rock-throwing protester during an ensuing rally demanding an end to Indian rule, officials said.

-Army spokesman Col. Rajesh Kalia says the militants were killed early Thursday following a nightlong exchange of gunfire after police and soldiers cordoned off southern Kakpora village.
+The militants were killed ollowing a nightlong exchange of gunfire after police and soldiers cordoned off southern Kakpora village, said army spokesman Col. Rajesh Kalia.
+An Indian army officer was wounded.

+Residents said troops used explosives to target the house the militants were firing from and set it on fire.
+Police recovered the charred bodies of the three militants.

-Hundreds of residents defied the security lockdown around the village and clashed with government forces in an attempt to help trapped militants escape.
+Hundreds of residents defied the security lockdown around the village and clashed with government forces in an attempt to help the trapped militants escape.

 Most Read Stories